Skip to main content

 Choose this grant if:

-• You want to explore how an existing technology tool can be used to develop course learning activities or materials.
+• You want to explore how an enterprise technology tool or Gemini/NotebookLM can be used to develop course learning activities or materials.

-• You would like to implement an instructional technology tool to improve a course.
+• You would like to implement an enterprise instructional technology tool to improve a course.

 • You seek assistance with a credit-bearing course at NC State University.